Welcome to Numisology!

 RIC VI 75 [var]

-26mm; 10.6g; follis
+26mm; 10.6g; nummus

-This group of folles is recorded for all the members of the second tetrarchy, but not for Constantine as Caesar or Severus II as augustus (see 104-646 for an example of the unrecorded Severus II).
+This group of nummi is recorded for all the members of the second tetrarchy, but not for Constantine as Caesar or Severus II as augustus (see 104-646 for an example of the unrecorded Severus II).

 204-032